The Newly Discovered Link To Gut Bacteria

 According to the World Health Organisation, 264 million people of all ages suffer globally with depression and it remains the leading cause of disability worldwide.
 The use of probiotics to combat the symptoms associated with mental health conditions is not yet fully established but is showing promise for the future of mental health and for those who wish to follow a more conscious and productive diet, in the quest for an improvement in their own mental health.

 The human digestive system contains trillions of microbes, known as microbiome or microbiota.
-In unison they weigh on average double that of the human brain.
+In unison, they weigh on average double that of the human brain.
 The microbiota live in the gut and help to perform vital functions such as food digestion, infection control and vitamin balance within the body.
 Recent studies show that the impact of these microbes reaches much further than the gut; even as far as the brain.

-Research was carried out by neurobiologists at Oxford University to determine a link between stress, anxiety and depression and the human brain to the gut, with the view that gut microbiota is partially responsible for maintaining brain functions including mood, appetite and emotions.
+The research was carried out by neurobiologists at Oxford University to determine a link between stress, anxiety and depression and the human brain to the gut, with the view that gut microbiota is partially responsible for maintaining brain functions including mood, appetite and emotions.
 This work has the potential to revolutionise the way psychiatric and neurological disorders such as anxiety, depression and autism are treated in the future.

 Compelling research along with further development promises a strong correlation between future management of mental health conditions with a dedicated probiotic enhanced diet.